thiesgehrmann/multidiffabundance/README.md

 ```

 **The effect for the FIRST variable in the formula will be reported**, so make sure to format your formulas correctly.
-`out$res.full` contains the output of all variables per method, but it is not cleaned! `out$res` contains only the chosen variable.
+`out$res.full` contains the output of all variables per method! `out$res` contains only the chosen variable.

 Functions to create the MDA objects are:
  1. `mda.create(counts, meta, formulas, ...)`: Takes loaded objects